 The company has invested into migration from legacy SNMP and CLI only interfaces, to supporting integrated and synchronized, YANG based, configuration, control and monitoring solutions that adopted NETCONF / RESTCONF / SNMP / CLI / Web protocols, with gRPC based Network Management Interface (gNMI) protocol as a future add-on option*.

-NuDesign’s ndCONF Agent Development Studio current release is based on the NETCONF rfc6241 and YANG 1.0 rfc6020 (with YANG 1.1 rfc7950 on the roadmap).
-It contains the extensible YANG Datastore Server, with datastore extension providers built and instrumented from the source YANG modules, using NuDesign Studio’s ndCONF Builder.
+NuDesign’s ndCONF Agent Development Studio current release is based on the NETCONF rfc6241 and YANG 1.0 rfc6020 (with NMDA rfc8342 and YANG 1.1 rfc7950 upgrades on the roadmap).
+It contains the extensible YANG Datastore Server, with datastore extension providers built and instrumented from the source YANG modules, using NuDesign Studio’s code generator ndCONF Builder.

 The YANG Datastore Server can be deployed with any combination of NuDesign’s protocol specific Access Agents (NETCONF, CLI, SNMP and / or RESTCONF), providing an OEM device with a well integrated ndCONF Agent for remote configuration and monitoring applications, exposing required multiprotocol interfaces to provisioning and management applications (with future gRPC / gNMI Access Agent enabling telemetry monitoring applications).